sunfmin/mcp-go-debugger/PRD.md

 Exposed MCP commands:
 - `launch`: Launch a Go program with debugging enabled
 - `attach`: Attach to a running Go process
+- `debug`: Compile and debug a Go source file directly
 - `set_breakpoint`: Set a breakpoint at a specific location
 - `list_breakpoints`: List all active breakpoints
 - `remove_breakpoint`: Remove a specific breakpoint